sefinek/sefinek/README.md

 *A free mind, not part of the system.*
 *Guided by logic and curiosity, not propaganda.*
-*I believe in truth, peace, and people who think for themselves.*
+*I believe in truth, peace, and people who think independently.*

 ---